Skip to main content

 You want to feel like you’re continually learning and growing professionally, right?

-This is why it’s so important for managers to provide development and training opportunities for their employees in alignment with individual employee career goals.
-By providing these opportunities, you’re telling your employees that you value their growth and that you are invested in their future.
+This is why it’s so important for managers to provide development and training opportunities for their employees in alignment with individual career goals.
+By providing these opportunities, you’re telling your employees that you value their growth and are invested in their future.

-Have someone that wants to go to management training and aspires to be a people leader?
+Have someone who wants management development and aspires to be a people leader?
+Support it.

-In order for you to grow and move on you will need more leaders to guide your teams, so always encourage those that want to learn to manage others and build their leadership skills.
+For you to grow and move on and grow you will need more leaders to guide your teams, so always encourage those that want to learn to manage others and build their leadership skills.

 5. Address poor performance promptly

-When it comes to addressing poor employee performance, timing is everything.
-Do not hesitate or delay talking with employees about their poor performance.
+When it comes to managing underperforming employees or addressing poor performance, timing is everything.
+As I mentioned earlier, do not hesitate or delay talking with employees about their poor performance.

 What can you do when feedback and addressing the issue promptly isn't working?